 Here we offer you four easy and reasonably reliable tests for monitoring and self-diagnosing lymphedema of the arm after breast cancer treatment.

 Short on time?
 You can skip ahead to learn how to perform the tests:

 - 1 What will you learn from reading this article?

 - 2 Why should you learn how to self-diagnose lymphedema?

 - 3 Test #1: Monitoring for visual symptoms of lymphedema (a classic test)

-- 4 Test #2: Stemmer’s and Pitting Tests (classic tests for lymphedema)
+- 4 Test #2: Stemmer’s and Pitting Tests (classic tests for self-diagnosing lymphedema)

-- 5 Test #3: Quantitative Patient Perception Calculator (a new test for lymphedema)
+- 5 Test #3: Quantitative Patient Perception Calculator (a new test to self-diagnose lymphedema)

 - 5.1 How we made our Patient Perception Calculator and why it’s an improvement over simply watching for feelings of heaviness and swelling:

 - 5.2 Performing Lymphedema Test #3